-- ARPA Funds 1.0: \$400,000

-- ARPA Funds 2.0: \$1,300,000

-- Project Location: 5th District

-- Project Description: This project is proposed for the reconstruction of JF Mahoney

-Drive from 174th Street to Parrish Avenue.
-The increased cost was due to expanded

-scope for this project.
-The project is bid and ready to proceed as soon as the weather breaks in 2023.
-This project also contemplates additional on-street parking near the Dowling Park pond.
+Project Description: This project is proposed for the reconstruction of JF Mahoney Drive from 174th Street to Parrish Avenue.
+The increased cost was due to expanded scope for this project.
+The project was completed in 2023.
+This project also contemplates additional on-street parking near the Dowling Park Pond.
+Additional funds are being requested due to a change in scope.

+9. Schneider Avenue (Water and Sewer Infrastructure/Resilience to severe weather events)

+• ARPA Funds 2.0: \$0

+• ARPA Funds 3.0: (\$506,000) (Removal of Funding)

+• Project Description: Other funding sources paid for the expense of this project therefore this project is being removed from ARPA as these funds are no longer needed.

+10. Florida Avenue Infrastructure (Water and Sewer Infrastructure/Revenue Replacement)

+• ARPA Funds 2.0: \$0

+• ARPA Funds 3.0: \$333,566.33

-- 9. Schneider Avenue (Water and Sewer Infrastructure/Resilience to severe weather events) - ARPA Funds 1.0: \$506,000 - Project Location: 5th District - Project Description: This project is the addition of a new storm sewer in the 7000 block of Schneider Avenue to 171st Street to the campus and Purdue Northwest to tie into an existing combination sewer.
-Residents in the 7000 block of Schneider have been plagued with basement back-ups and the project will separate the stormwater from the small-sized combination sewer in that area.
-This project has been completed. - 10.
-Florida Avenue Infrastructure (Water and Sewer Infrastructure/Revenue Replacement) - ARPA Funds 1.0: \$800,000 - Project Location: 5th District - Project Description: This project is proposed for the creation of a new currently platted subdivision in Hessville between Orchard Drive and 175th Street east of Parrish Avenue and includes new water, sewer, and roadway infrastructure allowing for the much needed development of new housing in the city.
-The project is currently finalizing design and will be bid out and constructed in 2023. - 11.
-Hessville Bridge (Revenue Replacement/Pay Go Infrastructure/Green Infrastructure) - ARPA Funds 1.0: \$3,570,000
+• Project Description: This project is proposed for the creation of a new currently platted subdivision in Hessville between Orchard Drive and 175th Street east of Parrish Avenue and includes new water, sewer, and roadway infrastructure allowing for the much needed development of new housing in the city.
+The project concluded in 2023.
+The additional funds being requested are due to costs exceeding the original budget estimate.

+11. Hessville Bridge (Revenue Replacement/Pay Go Infrastructure/Green Infrastructure)

-• ARPA Funds 2.0: \$430,000
+ARPA Funds 2.0: \$430,000